The Best CPU for Gaming

 Runner Up: AMD R7 2700X ($325)

-The R7 2700X is an extremely close second, and would still be a terrific choice for a high-tier gaming build.
+The R7 2700X is an extremely close second to the i7-8700K, and would still be a terrific choice for a high-tier gaming build.
 It has the same base clock as the i7-8700K, and two additional CPU cores.
-The only reason it’s the runner-up rather than the victor is that its boost clock is somewhat lower than the i7’s, which means that its maximum per-core speed is somewhat lower than the i7’s, which means that it gets slightly outperformed in gaming tasks by the i7.
+The only reason it’s the runner-up rather than the victor in this category is that its boost clock is somewhat lower than the i7’s, which means that its maximum per-core speed is somewhat lower than the i7’s, which means that it gets slightly outperformed in gaming tasks by the i7.
 You can see exactly how close it comes in our blog post that focuses on comparing them.

 Best CPU for Gaming Under $300

-Once again, Intel edges out a victory on the strength of their clock speeds with the i5-8600K.
+Once again, Intel edges out a victory on the strength of their clock speeds with the i5-9600K.
 After all, this article is about the best CPU for gaming—and at the upper-mid-tier, an unlocked i5 is currently the best CPU for gaming.
-That said, the difference in performance is only about 10%; so if you value a savings of $35 over a 10% power increase, then go for the R5 2600X instead.
+That said, the difference in performance is only about 15%; so if you value a savings of $55 over a 15% power increase, then go for the R5 2600X instead.